7:00am PT by Scott Feinberg

 HBO built The Deuce around past nominee James Franco — on the 1970s-set drama, he plays two characters, serves as an exec producer and directed two episodes — before he was accused by five women of sexually exploitative behavior.
 (These claims, which he denies, were made when he was in the thick of the film awards race for The Disaster Artist; he still won Golden Globe and Critics' Choice awards but was not Oscar-nominated.)
 The network has stood by him — he already filmed season two — but voters might not be as forgiving.

-Emmy darling Louis C.K. is in exile, having admitted that he sexually harassed multiple women, but he could still hurt two shows he co-created: Baskets and Better Things, which both snagged major noms in 2017.
+Emmy darling Louis C.K. is in exile, having admitted that he sexually harassed multiple women, but he could still hurt two FX shows he co-created: Baskets and Better Things, which both snagged major noms in 2017.
 On Baskets, he was an exec producer for seasons one and two and co-wrote the pilot but did not work on season three, the one now eligible.
 But on Better Things, he was an EP for not only season one (and wrote or co-wrote nine of its 10 episodes) but also the one now eligible, season two (and wrote or co-wrote all 10 installments).
 Will his misdeeds hurt the show?

-Several of this year's contending programs — many shot before the Weinstein revelations — prominently feature #MeToo scenarios and themes: Hulu's The Handmaid's Tale; Showtime's SMILF; HBO's Silicon Valley and Westworld; ABC's The Good Doctor; CBS All Access' The Good Fight; TV Land's Younger; NBC's Good Girls and Great News; and Netflix's 13 Reasons Why, Black Mirror: USS Callister and Unbreakable Kimmy Schmidt.
+Interestingly, several of this year's contending programs — many shot before the Weinstein revelations — prominently feature #MeToo scenarios and themes: Hulu's The Handmaid's Tale; Showtime's SMILF; HBO's Silicon Valley and Westworld; ABC's The Good Doctor; CBS All Access' The Good Fight; TV Land's Younger; NBC's Good Girls and Great News; and Netflix's 13 Reasons Why, Black Mirror: USS Callister and Unbreakable Kimmy Schmidt.

 Fox's Family Guy even made the reckoning part of its campaign, sending out a mailer touting its prescience about Spacey and Weinstein, and tweaking voters about who might be next (there's a mirror inside the packaging).
 And last week, TBS' Full Frontal was feted at the Television Academy Honors for its coverage of the #MeToo movement.
 That same day, host Samantha Bee came under fire, for a remark she made the day before, by a TV Academy member who faced a host of #MeToo-style allegations before even Weinstein: Donald Trump.